paulca55/markdown-docs/Web Development Tools.md

 ##### Visual Studio Code Configuration

-Let's start configuration of VSCode:
+Let's start configuration of VS Code:

 - First of all, install [PHP Debug][php-debug] extension.
-- Open your Local WordPress site project folder in VSCode.
+- Open your Local WordPress site project folder in VS Code.
 You should open theme folder i.e. `/PATH_WHERE_YOU_INSTALLED_WORDPRESS/app/public/wp-content/themes/theme-name`.
-- Go to the Debug view in VSCode `COMMAND (⌘) + SHIFT (⇧) + D`.
+- Go to the Debug view in VS Code `COMMAND (⌘) + SHIFT (⇧) + D`.
 - Click “Add configuration” from the top toolbar.
 - Select `PHP` and add the configuration.
 - In the `.vscode/launch.json` file that was created inside the `Listen for Xdebug` section add `"pathMappings": {"/app/public/wp-content/themes/theme-name": "${workspaceFolder}"}`.